axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 3. Administrative Approval Process: An administrator reviews application details and decides whether to approve or reject the request.
 If approved, the admin can select `user role` to assign this user to group in Keycloak.

-If there is no option for `user role`, read the note in the note below.
+If there is no option for `user role`, read the note below.

 ![role-assignment](images/role-assignment.png)